-We plan to expand our selling square footage by approximately 9% in 2008 to increase our sales and profits.
+We plan to expand our selling square footage by approximately 6.5% in 2009 to increase our sales and profits.
 Expanding our square footage profitably depends on a number of uncertainties, including our ability to locate, lease, build out and open or expand stores in suitable locations on a timely basis under favorable economic terms.
+In addition, our expansion is dependent upon third-party developers' abilities to acquire land, obtain financing, and secure necessary permits and approvals.
+Turmoil in the financial markets has made it difficult for third party developers to obtain financing for new projects.
 We must also open or expand stores within our established geographic markets, where new or expanded stores may draw sales away from our existing stores.
 We may not manage our expansion effectively, and our failure to achieve our expansion plans could materially and adversely affect our business, financial condition and results of operations.